Plantation Shutter Kits: Product Specifications

 - 11.5 mm thick

 Using the Plantation Shutter Layout Chart, select your layout option.
-Under each layout option is a diagram demonstrating how to measure for your individual panel widths and T-Posts.Example - Layout "D" selected
+Under each layout option is a diagram demonstrating how to measure for your chosen shutter, including T-Posts (if applicable).Example - Layout "D" selected

 - Measuring T-post location: measure from the inside edge of the window frame to the centre of where the T-post will sit.